MichaelDimmitt/ruby-naming/Readme.md

 > naming things. <br>
 > -- Phil Karlton

+  ### Quick Reference Section

+  Github Repositories named by the ruby community seem to use snake case, ex: project_name.
+  In particular, Github does not use snake case.
+Their repos with websites include "."'s, they use, ex: project-name.

   Use `snake_case` for naming files, e.g. `hello_world.rb`.

   Use `snake_case` for naming directories, e.g.
   `lib/hello_world/hello_world.rb`.

+  Use `UpperCamelCase` (PascalCase) for classes and modules.
+(Keep acronyms like HTTP, RFC, XML uppercase.)

+  Use `snake_case` for symbols, methods and variables.
+  Do not separate numbers from letters on symbols, methods and variables.

+  Use `SCREAMING_SNAKE_CASE` for other constants.

+  The names of predicate methods (methods that return a boolean value) should end in a question mark.  (i.e. `Array#empty?`).
+Methods that don't return a boolean, shouldn't end in a question mark.

+  Avoid prefixing predicate methods with the auxiliary verbs such as `is`, `does`, or `can`.
+These words are redundant and inconsistent with the style of boolean methods in the Ruby core library, such as `empty?` and `include?`.

+  The names of potentially *dangerous* methods (i.e. methods that modify `self` or the arguments, `exit!` (doesn't run the finalizers like `exit` does), etc.) should end with an exclamation mark if there exists a safe version of that *dangerous* method.

+  part 2 ...

+  Define the non-bang (safe) method in terms of the bang (dangerous) one if possible.

+  When defining binary operators, name the parameter `other`(`<<` and `[]` are exceptions to the rule, since their semantics are different).

+  ## Naming Repeated, with examples for Referencing purposes
   Use `snake_case` for symbols, methods and variables.
   Do not separate numbers from letters on symbols, methods and variables.